Hafas/nostegama/README.md

 The `config.json` file and the command line interface are offering you options to configure Nostegma.
 The `config.json` file will override the default options.
 Options passed to the command line interface will override both the default options and the options provided by the `config.json` file.

-To use the command line interface use this syntax:
+To use the command line options use this syntax:

 `npm start -- <option>[=value] [...]`